-So far this year I’ve visited another 9 fire lookouts, the most recent being Desolation Peak, bringing my total up to 45.
+So far this year (2018) I’ve visited another 9 fire lookouts, the most recent being Desolation Peak, bringing my total up to 45.
 I’m slowly creeping closer to 93 and now that high elevation snow is starting to melt, it’s game on!
-A lot of lookouts that I have left require long drives, creative route finding, or long approaches.
+Many of my remaining lookouts require long drives, creative route finding, or long approaches.
 The real fun begins!

-My almost 13-year-old adventure dog isn’t able to do that kind of mileage these days and friends were busy, so this would be my first completely solo overnight since my time spent on the John Muir Trail a few years ago.
+My almost 13-year-old adventure dog isn’t able to do that kind of mileage anymore and friends were busy, so this would be my first completely solo overnight since my time spent on the John Muir Trail a few years ago.
 I was both excited and a little nervous!

-With rheumatoid arthritis making my joints crankier lately, I’ve been putting in some effort to get my backpacking and daypacking loads lighter.
-I made a lot of gear upgrades a few years ago that have allowed me to travel reasonably light, but I saw this trip as an opportunity to try to get my overnight gear under 15 lbs.
-Any excess weight I can take off my body goes a long way to keeping it happy!
+Because rheumatoid arthritis makes my joints crankier these days, I’ve put in a lot of effort to lighten my backpack.
+Gear upgrades a few years ago have allowed me to travel reasonably light but I saw this trip as an opportunity to really double down and get my overnight gear under 15 lbs.
+Any excess weight I can take off my joints, especially my knees, goes a long way to keeping them happy!

-Though there are numerous cross country routes to Miner’s Ridge, the main trailhead is a 23 mile drive to the end of the Suiattle River Road outside Darrington.
-The road was only recently reopened in 2015 after a decade-long closure from severe storm damage.
+If you’re a map geek, there are numerous routes to Miners Ridge, but the most direct is from the Suiattle River Road trailhead outside Darrington.
+The road was only recently reopened in 2015 after a decade long closure from severe storm damage.

-It’s in mostly good condition, though long smooth sections are intermixed with areas of deep, strategically placed potholes, so you have to really pay attention.
-About the time you get a little confident and start cruising along you’ll get a quick reminder to check your speed.
+The road is in mostly good condition though long smooth sections are intermixed with areas of deep, strategically placed potholes.
+You really have to pay attention.
+About the time you get a little confident and start cruising along you’ll get a swift reminder to check your speed.
 The potholes come in waves, so beware!

 I was quite surprised when I pulled into the parking lot at 9:30am and saw only 4 other cars.
 Where was everyone?!
 I checked the trail register and there were few names.
 Only 3 parties were likely on the trail, all of which were either dayhikers or backpackers heading to the PCT.